 2.18.01 ASA endorses private property rights as set forth in the United States Constitution.
 ASA believes that farmers should be adequately compensated for loss in property value or income due to unsubstantiated land claims, environmental regulations such as endangered species, wetlands and other government regulations.
 We also support a strong “Right to Farm” law.

 2.18.02 Government agencies developing flood control projects must ensure that any damages caused by the project to surrounding property owners be fairly compensated.

-2.18.03 ASA realizes that production data such as field maps, soil tests, production records, and input records have monetary value.
-ASA believes this information gathered by GPS, GIS, or other precision farming practices remain the sole property of the owner and/or operator, or their agent, based on their respective investment.
+2.18.03 ASA realizes that production data such as field maps, soil tests, production records, images and input records have monetary value.
+ASA believes this information gathered by GPS, GIS, or other precision farming practices remain the sole property of the owner and/or operator, or their agent, based on their respective investment, regardless if the data collection was voluntary or involuntary.
 This information should not be used, released or sold without consent.

 2.18.04 ASA opposes condemnation or mandatory restrictions that postpone or restrict the property rights of landowners without just compensation.
 ASA opposes the condemnation of land for recreation purposes such as trails, parks, wildlife areas and wetlands, and for purposes of economic development.
 ASA also supports a process that provides reasonable advanced warning of right-of-way encroachment.

 2.18.05 ASA supports voluntary and practical programs for buying land development rights in order to preserve the land as green space or for farming.